GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2021-03-04-elixir-intellij.md

 <img src="/assets/images/elixir-project-naming.png" class="img-fluid" alt="elixir project naming">
 </pre>

-Once the project has been loaded you'll see a simple project folder with a <span class="code-snippet">lib</span> folder for your files and and IntelliJ configuration <span class="code-snippet">.iml</span> file
+Once the project has been loaded you'll see a simple project folder with a <span class="code-snippet">lib</span> folder for your files and and IntelliJ configuration <span class="code-snippet">.iml</span> file:

 <pre class="p-2 bg-primary text-light">
 .